 Subsequent to this, data from the 2017 rearing season was collected.
 An early capture of data was possible due to the main timing for antibiotics treatments in game birds being the spring and summer season.
 It was announced in October 2017 that antibiotic use in game birds was brought down by 36% in 2017 compared with 2016, including a 53% reduction for those antibiotics administered in game bird food.

-A year later, the 2018 rearing results show another reduction, this time of 24%.
-This means that in the two years since the gamebird sector rolled out its voluntary campaign to reduce antibiotics, overall use has fallen by 51%, with antibiotic use in gamebird feed slashed by 70%.
+A year later, the 2018 rearing results showed another reduction, this time of 24%.
+This means that in the two years since the gamebird sector rolled out its voluntary campaign to reduce antibiotics, overall use fell by 51%, with antibiotic use in gamebird feed slashed by 70%.